 The loss or termination of a contract by such an institution, even if for reasons unrelated to the quality of our products or services, could therefore have a more wide-spread and potentially material adverse effect on our business, financial condition and results of operations.
-For example, in August 2013, we announced a 15-year contract award from the Government of Albania to provide turnkey cargo and vehicle screening services at various sites throughout the country.
-We were recently notified that the Government of Albania has halted further progress on the contract.
-We have begun proceedings to protect our legal rights.

-Further, we are generating increasing revenues from certain customers, the loss of which could have a material adverse effect on our business.
+Further, we are generating revenues from certain customers, the loss of which could have a material adverse effect on our business.
 In particular, in fiscal 2012, we entered into a six-year contract with the Mexican government to provide a turnkey security screening solution at various locations throughout the country.
 This project is expected to provide significant revenues over the life of the contract.
-The termination or non-renewal of this contract, even if for reasons unrelated to the quality of our products or services, could therefore have a more wide-spread and potentially material adverse effect on our business, financial condition and results of operations.
+The termination, non-renewal or reduction in scope of this contract, even if for reasons unrelated to the quality of our products or services, could therefore have a more wide-spread and potentially material adverse effect on our business, financial condition and results of operations, including but not limited to impairment of capital assets purchased or manufactured specifically for this contract.

-Our revenues are dependent on orders of security and inspection systems, turnkey security screening solutions and patient monitoring, diagnostic cardiology and anesthesia systems, which may have lengthy and unpredictable sales cycles.
+Our revenues are dependent on orders of security and inspection systems, turnkey security screening solutions and patient monitoring, cardiology and anesthesia systems, which may have lengthy and unpredictable sales cycles.

 Sales of security and inspection systems and turnkey security screening solutions often depend upon the decision of governmental agencies to upgrade or expand existing airports, border crossing inspection sites, seaport inspection sites, military facilities and other security installations.
 In the case of turnkey security screening solutions, the commencement of screening operations may be dependent on the approval, by a government agency, of the protocols and procedures that our personnel are to follow during the performance of their activities.
-Sales outside of the United States of our patient monitoring, diagnostic cardiology and anesthesia systems depend in significant part on the decision of governmental agencies to build new medical facilities or to expand or update existing medical facilities.
-Accordingly, a significant portion of our sales of security and inspection systems, turnkey security screening solutions and our patient monitoring, diagnostic cardiology and anesthesia systems is often subject to delays associated with the lengthy approval processes.
+Sales outside of the United States of our patient monitoring, cardiology and anesthesia systems depend in significant part on the decision of governmental agencies to build new medical facilities or to expand or update existing medical facilities.
+Accordingly, a significant portion of our sales of security and inspection systems, turnkey security screening solutions and our patient monitoring, cardiology and anesthesia systems is often subject to delays associated with the lengthy approval processes.
 During these approval periods, we expend significant financial and management resources in anticipation of future revenues that may not occur.
 If we fail to receive such revenues after expending such resources, such failure could have a material adverse effect on our business, financial condition and results of operations.